 David Malangi and the $1 banknote

-Whilst his Governorship of the Reserve Bank of Australia did not directly engage him in Aboriginal affairs, a significant episode of significance relating to Aboriginal culture took place during this tenure.
+Whilst his Governorship of the Reserve Bank of Australia did not directly engage him in Aboriginal affairs, a significant episode relating to Aboriginal culture took place during this tenure.
 During the preparation of Australia's first decimal banknotes, it was decided that Aboriginal artwork should be integrated into the design of the $1 banknote.
 The banknote's designer, Gordon Andrews had been shown a photograph of a bark artwork by Yolngu artist David Malangi Daymirringu.
 Along with two examples of ancient rock art, Malangi's work Mortuary feast of Gurrmirringu was incorporated into the banknote's design.
 The Bank did not trace the copyright ownership of the work nor seek permission to reproduce it prior to the distribution of the new banknotes on which it appeared.
 It was only in January 1966 (shortly before the release of the new banknote series) that the Bank established through intermediaries that Malangi was the artist responsible for the work.

 Photograph of Funerary rites of Gurrmirringu by David Malangi Daymirringu, reproduced from negatives supplied by Karel Kupka, 1963.
 Reserve Bank of Australia Archives, PN-013745.